dart-lang/build/source_gen/source_gen/README.md

 * A **convention** for human and tool generated Dart code to coexist with clean seperation.

-## source_gen vs Dart Transformers
-[Transformers][] are often used create and modify code and assets as part of a Dart project.

-Transformers allow modification of existing code and encapsulates changes by having developers use `pub` commands – `run`, `serve`, and `build`.

-`source_gen` provides a different model.
-Code is generated and updated as part of a project.
-It is designed to create *part* files that agument developer maintained Dart libraries.

-Generated code **MAY** be checked in as part of our project source, although the decision may vary depending on project needs.

-Generated code **SHOULD** be included when publishing a project as a *pub package*.
-The fact that `source_gen` is used in a package is an *implementation detail*.

 ## Example

 Given a library `person.dart`: